Guidance Note: Register of Members

 Companies are required to maintain a register of members under the Companies Act 2006.

-The Economic Crime and Corporate Transparency Act 2006 (ECCTA) has introduced important changes to the register of members.
-This guidance has been updated to reflect these changes.
-The most significant change is that from 18th November 2025, private companies will no longer be able to keep their register of members at Companies House.
+The most significant change is that from 18 November 2025, private companies will no longer be able to keep their register of members at Companies House.
 They must maintain their own register of members at their registered office or a SAIL.
 At the same time, all other statutory registers are being abolished.

-- responsibility for maintaining the register;
+- who is responsible for maintaining the register of members;

-- how to keep the register;
+- how to keep the register and what it should contain;

 - indexing the register;

-- single member companies;
+- points to consider for single member companies;

-- access to the register and protecting member information; and
+- data protection and protecting member information;

 Guidance Note: Register of Members is part of Corporate.
 Just £38.50 + VAT provides unlimited downloads from Corporate for 1 year.